hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.15.0 =
 * Added anti-spam check of submitted forms for some integrations.
 * Fixed PHP 8.1 deprecated error.
+* Fixed the layout of the General page on mobile.

 = 4.14.0 =
 * Added Ultimate Addons for Elementor integration.